Shaiborlang Kharpan

 Shaiborlang Kharpan (born 19 August 1995) is an Indian professional footballer who plays as a forward for I-League club Diamond Harbour.

 Career

 Shillong Lajong

-Kharpan is an youth product of Shillong Lajong.
-He was graduated to the senior team at the start of the 2013–14 season.
+Kharpan is a youth product of Shillong Lajong.
+He was promoted to the senior team at the start of the 2013–14 season.
 He made his professional debut on 14 December 2013 against Sporting Goa at the Duler Stadium, Mapusa, Goa in which he came on as a substitute for Redeem Tlang in the 67th minute as Shillong Lajong lost the match 5–1.

 Kerala Blasters

 On 2017, he joined Kerala Blasters B scoring 7 goals in 10 matches.
 Having such an amazing season Ozone picked him up on loan the season after that scoring 3 in 6 matches.
 2020 was good start for him as he was moved to the senior team.

 Rajasthan United

 In July 2022, I-League outfit Rajasthan United completed the permanent signing of Kharpan on a three-year deal.